This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 In my research, I found out that Mary Kay cosmetics are indeed sold in China.
 Below is a screenshot I took from Mary Kay’s Chinese website clearly showing they do sell in China:

 Because of Mary Kay’s decision to sell in mainland China, they must consent and pay to have their products tested on animals.
-That’s why all cosmetic brands selling in mainland China cannot be considered cruelty-free in 2020.
+That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.

 Although Mary Kay may not be conducting these animal tests themselves or in the US, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.